Book-Ethical-Hacking/Book-Ethical-Hacking.github.io/docs/ethical-hacking-chapter-12.md

 				<br>4.
 Each Party may reserve the right not to apply, in whole or in part, paragraphs 1, sub-paragraphs d. and e, and 2, sub-paragraphs b. and c. &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;</td>
 			<td colspan="2" style="width: 52.4014%;" width="419"><strong>Section 163.1 of the Criminal Code</strong>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;

 				<p style="margin-bottom: 0cm;">Subsection 1&mdash;Definition Similar to Clause 2, 3 &amp; 4 in corresponding Article</p>

 				<p style="margin-bottom: 0cm;">Subsection 2&mdash;Making child pornography&nbsp;</p>

 				<p style="margin-bottom: 0cm;">No indication of said offence depicting production of child pornography for the purpose of its distribution through a computer system.</p>

 				<p style="margin-bottom: 0cm;">Subsection 3&mdash;Distribution Distribution of any child pornography guilty of an indictable offence punishable on summary convictions.&nbsp;</p>

 				<p style="margin-bottom: 0cm;">No indication of said offence depicting offering or make available or distribute or transmit or procure of child pornography through a computer system.</p>

 				<p style="margin-bottom: 0cm;">Subsection 3&mdash;Distribution Distribution of any child pornography guilty of an indictable offence punishable on summary convictions.&nbsp;</p>

 				<p style="margin-bottom: 0cm;">No indication of said offence depicting offering or make available or distribute or transmit or procure of child pornography through a computer system.</p>

 				<p style="margin-bottom: 0cm;">Subsection 4&mdash;Possession</p>

-<p style="margin-bottom: 0cm;">No indication of said offence depicting possession of child pornography in a computer system or on a computer-data storage medium.
+				<p style="margin-bottom: 0cm;">No indication of said offence depicting possession of child pornography in a computer system or on a computer-data storage medium.</p>

 				<p style="margin-bottom: 0cm;"><em>An Act respecting the mandatory reporting of Internet child pornography by persons who provide an Internet service, SC 2011, c&nbsp;</em></p>

 				<p style="margin-bottom: 0cm;">Act that requires mandatory report of Internet child pornography activities by Internet providers.</p>

 				<p style="margin-bottom: 0cm;">Corresponding Regulation: Internet Child Pornography Reporting Regulations, SOR/2011-292 &nbsp; &nbsp;&nbsp;</p>
 			</td>
 		</tr>
 		<tr valign="TOP">